Skip to main content

 For women, it can lead to menstrual irregularities, worsening premenstrual symptoms, and an exacerbation of the challenges associated with perimenopause and menopause.
 These are not psychological failings; they are the logical outcomes of a biological system allocating its resources toward a perceived, unending threat.

-A successful must possess the diagnostic sophistication to recognize this interplay between the HPA and HPG axes.
+A successful corporate wellness program must possess the diagnostic sophistication to recognize this interplay between the HPA and HPG axes.
 It must understand that addressing symptoms of low testosterone or hormonal imbalance without addressing the underlying chronic stress driver is an incomplete and ultimately ineffective strategy.
 The foundation of such a program is built on comprehensive biomarker analysis that moves beyond a simple cholesterol panel to include a detailed assessment of hormonal health.

 From Systemic Stress to Metabolic Dysfunction

 The metabolic consequences of HPA axis dysregulation are equally significant and contribute directly to long-term health risks.
-Cortisol’s primary role in a is to ensure the availability of energy by increasing blood glucose levels.
+Cortisol’s primary role in a stress response is to ensure the availability of energy by increasing blood glucose levels.
 It achieves this by promoting gluconeogenesis in the liver, the process of creating new glucose from non-carbohydrate sources.

 When this process is chronically activated, it leads to persistently elevated blood sugar levels.
 This, in turn, places a constant demand on the pancreas to produce insulin to shuttle that glucose into the cells.
 Over time, this can lead to insulin resistance, a condition where the body’s cells become less responsive to insulin’s effects.